malevitzch/froglang/README.md

 # todo
 - Change the way operators are represented in code, they should just inherit from the Binary or Unary Operator superclass which should be abstract.
 Then the operators could be generated through a factory function that returns a shared pointer to the corresponding class (maybe a static function for Operator)

-- Add names to binary operator classes

 - Change the system for unary operators the same way

+- Add "-help" so that I don't have to check source code when compiling

 - Add read_i32()